oppia/oppia-android/Guidance-on-submitting-a-PR.md

-## Address review comments until all reviewers give LGTM
+## Step 3: Address review comments until all reviewers give LGTM

 When your reviewer has reviewed the code, you'll get an email.
 You'll need to respond in two ways:
 1. Make a new commit addressing the comments you agree with, and push it to the same branch.
 (Continue to use descriptive commit messages.
 If your commit addresses lots of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".)